swoop-inc/redisio/README.md

 Attribute Parameters

-* `servers` - an array of hashes containing the port number of instances to remove along with the binarires.  (it is fine to pass in the same hash you used to install, even if there are additional only the port is used)
+* `servers` - an Array or Hash of hashes containing the port number of instances to remove along with the binarires.  (it is fine to pass in the same hash you used to install, even if there are additional only the port is used)

 ```ruby
 uninstall "redis" do